CSC207-UofT/course-project-ufinders/Phase0/progress_report.md

 Nealon:

-Have worked on: Skeleton code for the events section.
+Have worked on: Skeleton code for the events section, integration with the alarm and user sections.
+Plan to work on: Front End development and further integrating UI elements into our program.

 Marton:

 Have worked on: Skeleton code of the alarm clock and the user sections of the program along with front end development.
-Plan to Work on: Front End development and further integrating UI elements into our program.
+Plan to work on: Front End development and further integrating UI elements into our program.

 Oliver:

-Have worked on: Skeleton code for Item, revised changes to Item_Manager and User_Controls, made sure code was working in different stages of development
-Modified unit tests for Item to make it more concise
+Have worked on: Skeleton code for Item, revised changes to Item_Manager and User_Controls, made sure code was working in different stages of development, modified unit tests for Item to make it more concise